 Mr. Chung received his J.D. from the University of Southern California Gould School of Law in 2011.
 He earned his B.S. in Psychobiology from UCLA in 2007 and was a member of the university’s 2005 NCAA Division I Championship tennis team.

-He currently serves as a member of the firm’s Hiring Committee, and previously served as a coordinator for the San Francisco office’s summer associate program.
+He serves as a member of the firm’s Hiring Committee, and previously served as a coordinator for the San Francisco office’s summer associate program.

 Mr. Chung is currently admitted to practice law in the State of California and before the U.S. Court of Appeals for the Federal Circuit, the U.S. District Court for the Northern District of California, the U.S. District Court for the Central District of California, and the U.S. Patent and Trademark Office.